 Desert Knowledge Australia - Intyalheme Centre for Future Energy

-The Northern Territory Government has committed funding of $5 million over three years to help establish a centre of excellence in renewable energy in Alice Springs.
-With the support of the Northern Territory Government, the Intyalheme Centre for Future Energy has been established at Desert Knowledge Australia, to assist in meeting the Government’s commitment to the renewable energy target.
+The Northern Territory (NT) Government has committed funding of $5 million over three years to help establish a centre of excellence in renewable energy in Alice Springs.
+With the support of the NT Government, the Intyalheme Centre for Future Energy has been established at Desert Knowledge Australia, to assist in meeting the government’s commitment to the renewable energy target.
 Intyalheme, pronounced in-char-lum, is an Arrernte word meaning ‘a fire starting up again’.

-The Intyalheme Centre is governed by a consortium of five partner organisations: Desert Knowledge Australia; the Department of Primary Industry and Resources; Ekistica; Power and Water Corporation (PWC); and, Charles Darwin University (CDU).
+The Intyalheme Centre is governed by a consortium of five partner organisations: Desert Knowledge Australia; the Department of Primary Industry and Resources; Ekistica; Power and Water Corporation; and, Charles Darwin University.